 Applicants must begin their online Columbia degree application BEFORE applying to the scholarship.
 Once the degree application is begun, the application will have an application ID / reference number, which is created through the Columbia school's application system.
 This Columbia application ID / reference number must be entered in the scholarship application form.
 (If your school's application system does not generate a Columbia application ID / reference number, please enter "N/A" in the form below.)

-Transfer applications - those currently enrolled at another university and wishing to transfer to Columbia mid-degree - are only eligible for the School of General Studies.
+Transfer applications - those currently enrolled at another university and wishing to transfer to Columbia mid-degree - are only eligible for the School of General Studies, Columbia College, and the School of Engineering and Applied Science - Undergraduate.
 Transfer applications are not eligible for any other school or degree program.

 Dual degrees - degree programs with more than one Columbia school or with another university - are not eligible for the scholarship.